-Flow Paced, Multiple Bottles Only - The sampler can switch bottles at regular time intervals or switch after a specified number of samples.
+Multiple Bottles Only - The sampler can switch bottles at regular time intervals or switch after a specified number of samples.
 Use the Next or Previous buttons to select your choice.

-3.5.6 Switch Bottles Every \\ Hours, \\ Minutes
+3.5.6 Switch Bottles/Sets Every Hours, Minutes

-Flow Paced, Multiple Bottles Only - If you selected Switch on Time (section 3.5.5), use the Number buttons to enter the desired time interval for bottle or bottle set switches.
+Multiple Bottles Only - If you selected Switch on Time, use the Number buttons to enter the desired time interval for bottle or bottle set switches.